Categories: Italy, Rider Spotlight

 Marilyn and I were concerned about Todd and Emma biking for the first time on Italian roads.

 We realized the need for coaching early.
-At home, Todd had liked to bike around the neighborhood but Emma, although a varsity field hockey player, is a reluctant cyclist.
-So she was faced not only with becoming familiar with a bike, but doing so in Italy!
+At home, Todd liked to bike around the neighborhood, but Emma, although a varsity field hockey player, was a reluctant cyclist.
+Going on the tour meant she was faced not only with becoming familiar with a bike, but doing so in Italy!
 We also realized that since Todd and Emma don’t drive a car they had no sense of the basics – such as “right of way”.
-So for the first 3 days, we made Todd and Emma stay close to us as we coached them on bike riding.
-We were our own tour within a tour, winding along Italian roads; Todd and Emma’s competence grew quickly.
+For first 3 days, we made Todd and Emma stay close to us as we coached them on safely riding a bike.
+We were our own tour within a tour, winding along Italian roads.
+We watched Todd and Emma’s competence quickly grow.

-By the third day, Todd would set out ahead of us with the stronger riders on our tour, Brian and Renita, enjoying the thrill of drafting and fast riding in the lead group.
-We spent times riding together as a family, sometimes with Bob and Jean (who were celebrating their 50th wedding anniversary), some times on our own.
-My family felt cared for because there were always two ExperiencePlus!
-Tour Leaders bicycling on the road with us, and a van close by.
+By the third day, Todd would set out ahead of us with the stronger riders on our tour to enjoy the thrill of drafting and riding faster than his family did.
+As a result, throughout the tour we spent times riding together as a family, sometimes with others on tour, and sometimes on our own.
+My family felt cared for because there were always an ExperiencePlus! tour leader nearby, whether bicycling on the road with us or in the van to offer support.